McKeesport, Pennsylvania: 20th century

 McKeesport rose to national importance during the 1900s as a center for manufacturing steel.
 In 1899, the National Tube Works Company was consolidated with twenty other pipemaking firms in the northeastern United States to form the National Tube Company.
 In 1901, the National Tube Company and nine other major American steel companies merged to form U.S. Steel.

+The city was once home to a thriving Jewish community, with four synagogues, a community centre and several Jewish-owned businesses and stores.
+By 1919, it had the state's second-largest Jewish population after Pittsburgh and peaked in the late 1930s, with a population of 6,850, making up 12% of the population.

 The city's population continued to grow steadily, reaching a peak of 55,355 in 1940.
 The subsequent decline since then is attributable to the general economic malaise that descended upon the region when the steelmaking industry moved elsewhere.

 On June 23, 1944, an F4 tornado struck the southern part of McKeesport, killing 17 people.
 Many multiple-story residences collapsed.
 In all, 88 homes in the city were destroyed, 306 were damaged, and 400 other buildings were damaged or destroyed.

 Thirteen years before both faced off in some of the most memorable televised Presidential debates, future presidents (and contemporary U.S. Representatives) Richard M. Nixon and John F. Kennedy met in McKeesport for their first of five debates on April 22, 1947, to debate labor issues related to the Taft-Hartley Act.

 On May 21, 1976, downtown McKeesport experienced the largest fire in the city's history, referred to as the "Famous Fire", due to the fire beginning in the "Famous Department Store" on Market and Fifth Streets.
 The fire destroyed seven downtown structures, heavily damaged more than 12 others, and started fires in at least 10 homes due to hot embers blowing more than a half mile due to heavy gusting winds.
 Around 1,000 firefighters from more than 40 neighboring fire companies responded to assist, and a contingent of the Pennsylvania Army National Guard were deployed.
 The McKeesport Daily News reported the next day that "only shells and piles of rubble" remained "where city landmarks once stood."

-National Tube closed in the 1980s, along with other U.S. Steel plants in the Mon Valley.
+National Tube closed in 1987, along with other U.S. Steel plants in the Mon Valley.
 The city, with the help of regional development agencies, has conducted efforts to revitalize the former mill sites.